ncbi/GeneSigNet/README.md

 ```

 #### Python package
-* [Package](package): The GeneSigNet method is implemented in python and the code is available as GeneSigNet.py in python and GeneSigNet.ipynb in Jupyter Notebook.
+* [Package](package): The GeneSigNet method is implemented in python and the code is available as [GeneSigNet python](package/GeneSigNet.py) in python and GeneSigNet.ipynb in Jupyter Notebook.
 Data matrices for simalated gene expression and exposure of muational signatures are provided as example inputs to show running the package.
 Python script Call_GeneSigNet.py in python and [Call GeneSigNet](package/Call_GeneSigNet.ipynb) in Jupyter Notebook files are recommended to upload data, run GeneSigNet and visualize the result in the form of network structures [VisualizeNetwork](package/VisualizeNetwork.ipynb).

 #### Results of the analysis on breast and lung cancer data.